|Congratulations to our Fall 2014 New Members!||Congratulations to our Spring 2015 New Members!|

 Psi Chi sponsors conferences, paper readings, and presents graduate, undergraduate, and faculty awards.
 Each year, to support the field of psychology, the society awards scholarships to members.
 Anyone who is a member may apply for one of these scholarships.
 Psi Chi also publishes a magazine, and holds a conference each year.
 Numerous Wittenberg Students have attended these Psi Chi conferences.

-Each Spring and Autumn new members are inducted, Membership Application, applications can also be picked up in the psychology office.
-Membership to Psi Chi is selective.
+Each Spring and Autumn new members are inducted, Membership to Psi Chi is selective.
 There is a required fee, and at Wittenberg to become a member of Psi Chi the following criteria must be met:

 - The student must have completed at least 20 credit hours in Psychology courses.